Highlights

 Every May, we celebrate the rich cultural diversity and honor the contributions of Asian Americans, Native Hawaiians, and Pacific Islanders.
-As we look forward to celebrating Asian American, Native Hawaiian, and Pacific Islander (AANHPI) Heritage Month, we reflect on the 2023 theme of “Advancing Leaders Through Opportunity.”
+As we look forward to celebrating Asian American, Native Hawaiian, and Pacific Islander (AANHPI) Heritage Month, we reflect on the 2026 theme of “A Legacy of Leadership and Resilience.”

 If you’re looking for a speaker to motivate, inspire, and educate your audience on the achievements, struggles, and diverse experiences of Asian Americans, Native Hawaiians, and Pacific Islanders, look no further than these amazing individuals who have enriched American history, society, and culture.